thanshaw02/receipt-api-kotlin/README.md

 **Note:**
 - You may submit as many receipt objects as you like, just make sure that the points accrued add up to the actual poinst accrued for the receipt
+- When adding new receipt items, if you have a **typo** you can edit the added receipt item by clicking on the _edit/pencil_ icon button that is to the right of each added receipt item.
+Simply click on the edit button to enable the input fields, make your edits, then click the edit button again to disable the fields.
+    - Verify that if any _price_ changes were made to a receipt item that the _total_ field towards the bottom of the form was updated correctly.

 # Helpful Links/Rules